gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Turning the Jog Wheel will travel across the library vertically.
 Turning it while holding **SHIFT** will travel it horizontally (i.e. right for enter and left for back).

 Pressing it is equivalent to left arrow (i.e. enter) and pressing it while holding **SHIFT** is pressing the right arrow (i.e. back).
-Note that this is the same as turning the Jog Wheel with shift, since actually loading something from the library is currently unsupported - you still have to hit Enter.
+Note that this is the same as turning the Jog Wheel with shift, since actually loading something from the library is currently unsupported - you still have to hit Enter on your keyboard.

-If the Jog Wheel is not doing anything, try selecting something in the browser with the mouse first.
-This is usually only needed once after starting Ableton.

 ## Transport Control
 - **Record**: Toggle Record when in Arrangement View, Session Overdub when in Session View